hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/firefly-tokens-erc1155.md

     <table>
         <tr>
             <td>
-                PR <a href="https://github.com/hyperledger/firefly-tokens-erc1155/pull/27" class=".btn">#27</a>
+                PR <a href="https://github.com/hyperledger/firefly-tokens-erc1155/pull/32" class=".btn">#32</a>
             </td>
             <td>
                 <b>
-                    Correct license in package.json to Apache-2.0
+                    Use strings to pass all values, as they are uint256
                 </b>
             </td>
         </tr>